Adequate moduli spaces and geometrically reductive group schemes: Introduction

+Before going further, we state now the two main examples of an adequate moduli space that the reader should keep in mind.
+First, if $G$ is a reductive group over a field $k$ acting on an affine $k$-scheme $\Spec(A)$, then $[\Spec(A) / G] \to \Spec(A^G)$ is an adequate moduli space (see Theorem \ref{theorem-git}).
+More generally, if $G$ acts on a projective scheme $X$ and $L$ is an ample $G$-linearization, then the quotient of the semistable locus

+is an adequate moduli space.
+It turns out that many of the standard properties of the GIT quotient $X^{\ss} \to X^{\ss} \gitq G$ can be seen to follow directly from properties (1) and (2); see the Main Theorem below.
+Second, for an algebraic stack $\cX$ with finite inertia, the morphism $\phi: \cX \to Y$ to the Keel$-$Mori coarse moduli space is an adequate moduli space (see Theorem \ref{theorem-coarse}).

-We call a morphism \emph{adequately affine} if property (1) is satisfied (see Definition \ref{definition-adequately-affine}) and there are various equivalent ways to formulate this notion (see Lemmas \ref{lemma-adequately-affine-equiv} and \ref{lemma-affine-base-equiv}).
-We provide the following generalization of Serre's criterion: if $f: X \to Y$ is a quasi-compact and quasi-separated morphism of algebraic spaces, then $f$ is adequately affine if and only if $f$ is affine (see Theorem \ref{serres-criterion}).
+One of the key insights in this paper is a generalization of Serre's criterion providing a characterization of affineness of an algebraic space in terms of the existence of liftings of powers of sections along a surjective morphism of sheaves of quasi-coherent algebras.
+More specifically, we define a morphism to be \emph{adequately affine} if property (1) in the above definition is satisfied (see Definition \ref{definition-adequately-affine}) and we provide various equivalent formulations (see Lemmas \ref{lemma-adequately-affine-equiv} and \ref{lemma-affine-base-equiv}).
+We prove the following generalization of Serre's criterion: if $f: X \to Y$ is a quasi-compact and quasi-separated morphism of algebraic spaces, then $f$ is adequately affine if and only if $f$ is affine (see Theorem \ref{serres-criterion}).

-The notion of a \emph{good moduli space} (see \cite{alper_good_arxiv}) is defined by replacing condition (1) with the requirement that the push-forward functor $\phi_*$ be exact on quasi-coherent sheaves (ie., $\phi$ is cohomologically affine).
+The notion of a \emph{good moduli space} (see \cite{alper-good}) is defined by replacing property (1) with the requirement that the push-forward functor $\phi_*$ be exact on quasi-coherent sheaves (that is, $\phi$ is cohomologically affine).
 Any good moduli space is certainly an adequate moduli space; the converse is true in characteristic 0 (see Proposition \ref{proposition-good}).